- 60,000 QFF points to fly in Qantas Business Class from Sydney to Hong Kong.

 Bread and mixed greens with vinaigrette, which paired perfectly with the soup.
 The sourdough was quite fluffy despite the chewy crust.

 It may not look appetising to some, but it was delicious.
 The pork just fell apart.

 I particularly appreciated the fully-flat bed and doona as I struggle to sleep on planes (regardless of which class I'm in), so a comfortable bed helps me get comfortable enough to get a bit of rest.
 Caren, on the other hand, could probably drop off to sleep anywhere, including on the floor if she had to!
 I was quite jealous about how easy it was for her to sleep.

 Next time we’ll request seats in a window row to score that extra storage space.

 On the whole, Qantas Business is a really good staple.
 It’s generally reliable and has everything you need, including a pleasant and efficient crew.
 It’s not glamorous or ultra-luxurious like some other Business Class cabins are, but it’s certainly a good all-round experience.
+Plus we got entrance to Cathay's excellent The Wing lounge on our HKG transit.
 We both agreed we would be very happy to fly Qantas Business Class to Hong Kong again.